paypal/fixo/README.md

 * set the `default` property values to be shared with the rest of the object properties
 * compose an object from different sources with different `profiles`

-The core of `fixo` is the `resolvers` and `macros`. `Resolvers` allow you to transform an object property value as a whole, while `mcaros` allow you to replace parts of a string value with dynamic content.
+The core of `fixo` is the `resolvers` and `macros`. `Resolvers` allow you to transform an object property value as a whole, while `macros` allow you to replace parts of a string value with dynamic content.

 ## Installation